 1. In public discourse, usually, most people do not have valence differences when they disagree, but rather differences of priority.
 This is especially true in politics.
 Concrete example: most people agree that racism is bad.
 The disagreement tends to be about how important it is to eliminate racism right now, relative to other problems.
 A valence disagreement occurs in this case when a white supremacist says no, actually, racism is good.
 Valence disagreements are of course much more intractable.
 Online discourse over the past few years has raised disagreements about priority to the same level of intractability, by turning priority disagreements into valence disagreements, e.g., "You shouldn't be talking about anything else right now but keeping out illegal immigrants.
 I don't care if you say you're against illegal immigration, if fighting illegal immigration isn't your number one priority, then you're actually for illegal immigration."

-3. It matters what arguments we consider, because although humans seem to have an implicit assumption of infinite time and attention to consider arguments, of course we do not.
+3. It matters which arguments we spend time and attention considering, because although humans seem to have an implicit assumption of infinite time and attention to consider arguments, of course we do not.

 From Bar-On, Phillips, and Milo in PNAS, 2018.
 Immediate stats that come to mind which are maybe more applicable to astrobiology: how many calories (or molecules or glucose) produced per unit energy of sunlight, per unit mass of plants?
 How about per overall energy produced by the sun (decreased by distance from sun and cloud cover on Earth)?
 How about base pairs per unit mass of taxon?
 Viruses probably win that one handily.
 And finally - an animation over time, where we see the branches appear, mass extinctions, and finally at the end a blossoming of birds and mammals which is really just livestock (or DOES livestock actually out-mass the pre-Holocene wild mammal and bird mass?)

 The only thing here that really surprises me is that molluscs are higher mass than I expected, and nematodes lower mass.